MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 - If the SIM has been used to establish a successful connection to the network using an alternative APN on that system, setting the ContextType to Internet will not work.
 The only way to force the Window to establish a connection using the new APN is to delete the specific profile created.
 The profile can be deleted by running the following command from an elevated command prompt: **netsh mbn delete profile interface="Mobile Broadband Connection" name="myProfileName"**

-**Note**
+> [!NOTE]
-Since this is an optional Windows feature for devices to support, there is no HCK test or automated test case to validate this scenario on the system.
+> Since this is an optional Windows feature for devices to support, there is no HCK test or automated test case to validate this scenario on the system.
 It is our expectation that the operator certification will handle the validation to confirm that the device conforms to the operator requirements.

 ### Network personalization